PayString/rfcs/src/spec/payid-protocol.md

        required addressDetailsType addressDetails
       }

-   * paymentNetwork: The value of `paymentNetwork` as specified in the client request's `Accept` header
+   * paymentNetwork: The payment-network of the payment address (for example: BTC, XRPL, or ACH)
-   * environment: The value of `environment` as specified in the client request's `Accept` header
+   * environment: The environment of the payment-network of the payment address (for example: MAINNET or TESTNET)
-   * addressDetailsType: The value of `addressDetailsType` is one of the following strings.
+   * addressDetailsType: The value of `addressDetailsType` is one of the following strings, which indicates the object shape of `addressDetails`.
        * CryptoAddressDetails
        * FiatAddressDetails
    * addressDetails: The value of `addressDetails` is the address information necessary to send payment on a specific paymentNetwork and environment.